Contact Us

 There is something for everyone from those who go for the moveable equipment, to the body builders who almost exclusively use the calisthenics bars.
 If you want to maintain weight, lose weight, or gain weight, an outdoor gym has different types of equipment, in just the same way as an indoor gym.

-3.Keeping active, especially with fresh air and natural daylight improves mental wellbeing
+3.Boosts Mental Wellbeing - with fresh air and natural daylight

 Hop onto the local council or friends of green spaces websites in your local area and search for organised outdoor fitness events or regular meet ups.
 These can be a great opportunity to have fun, meet new people and keep active.